 Challenge yourself to lead in the closest thing to crisis response.

 The Centre for Humanitarian Leadership uses a variety of innovative simulation-based learning experiences to ensure students can access ‘in the field’ practical experience, while experimenting with l concepts taught throughout the course.
 The design of these simulations is informed and delivered by experienced practitioners with many years of experience in humanitarian response.

 Simulations play a key role in developing practical leadership skills.
 It’s testing your new skills in as close to reality as possible.
 From natural disasters and crisis events themselves, to conflicting priorities and ethical dilemmas, as well as dealing with political and social challenges, the simulations consider the wide range of complexity involved in a high-stakes humanitarian response.

 The simulated experiences are exceptional: the dynamics are so real.
 I really felt in certain moments as though I was living a realistic experience that is faithful to those I’ve had in the field.
 Alumni of the Graduate Certificate for Humanitarian Leadership (formerly Humanitarian Leadership Program).

 An intensive educational experience where you learn about yourself.

-Each simulation is an opportunity for students to understand how their unique personality or character responds to crisis, complexity, and chaos.
+Each simulation is an opportunity for students to understand how they respond to crisis, complexity, and chaos.

 The simulations provide experience of working alongside team members and key stakeholders in a highly pressured environment.
 You must consider, learn, decide, and respond in real-time, with sweat on your back and dirt under your feet.